Britain tightens COVID rules as world on alert over omicron

 LONDON (AP) — The U.K. tightened up rules Saturday on mask-wearing and on testing of international arrivals after finding two cases of the new potentially more contagious omicron variant of the coronavirus that was identified just a few days ago in South Africa.

-Nearly two years on since the start of the pandemic that has claimed more than 5 million lives around the world, countries are on high alert.
-Many countries have already imposed travel restrictions on flights from southern Africa as they seek to buy time to assess whether the omicron variant is more transmissable than the current dominant delta variant.
+Nearly two years since the start of the pandemic that has claimed more than 5 million lives around the world, countries are on high alert.
+Many have already imposed travel restrictions on flights from southern Africa as they seek to buy time to assess whether the omicron variant is more transmissible than the current dominant delta variant.

 In an attempt to slow the spread in the U.K., British Prime Minister Boris Johnson said it was necessary to take “targeted and precautionary measures” after two people tested positive for the new variant in England.